McUsr/FB/Docs/technical/fbctl.md

 #### edit         BACKUPSCHEME FOLDER

 Edits a local dropin, unless the  --all switch is given, which edits the general dropin script for that folder.
+The plan b, was to use a GENERAL value for the backup scheme parameter.

 #### edit-restore BACKUPSCHEME FOLDER